-The trapnet fishery includes a variety of trap types for herring, salmon, whitefish, and eel.
+The trapnet fishery includes a variety of trap types for herring, salmon, whitefish, eel, and other freshwater species.
 Fisheries are conducted near the coast and inside archipelagos.
 The trap fishery for herring operates primarily during the spawning season in spring and early summer.
 Trapnets are used to target salmon on their spawning migration.
 In the northern and central Baltic Sea most trapnets and fykenets are equipped with seal exclusion devices.